A tale of two moduli spaces: logarithmic and multi-scale differentials: Logarithmic rubber maps

-\begin{theorem}[\cite{MarcusWiseLog}] The category $\cat{Rub}$ is a log algebraic stack locally of finite presentation. \end{theorem} Marcus and Wise prove this in the absence of condition (2) above, but imposing this condition simply corresponds to a root stack construction, and does not affect the result.
-One benefit of imposing condition (2) is the following theorem, which did not hold for the version of $\cat{Rub}$ considered by Marcus and Wise (and which will be proven in \ref{sec:smoothness_of_Rub}).
+Marcus and Wise prove this in the absence of condition~\eqref{d:r-2} above, but imposing this condition simply corresponds to a root stack construction, and does not affect the result.
+One benefit of imposing condition~\eqref{d:r-2} is the following theorem, which did not hold for the version of $\cat{Rub}$ considered by Marcus and Wise.

 \begin{theorem} The algebraic stack $\cat{Rub}$ is smooth. \end{theorem}